flossmanualsfr/peril-en-daiza/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

+<a name="english"></a>
 Peril in Daïza
 ==============

-[Peril in Daïza](http://perilendaiza.com/) is a video game of which the development started during a booksprint organized by the [french-speaking branch of Floss Manuals](http://fr.flossmanuals.net/) between the 4th and 8th of August 2014 in Brussels Belgium with the objective of writing a manual for [making video games with Blender](http://fr.flossmanuals.net/blender-pour-le-jeu-video/).
+[Peril in Daïza](http://perilendaiza.com/) video game started its development during a booksprint organized by the [french-speaking branch of Floss Manuals](http://fr.flossmanuals.net/) between the 4th and 8th of August 2014 in Brussels, Belgium, with the objective of writing a manual for [making video games with Blender](http://fr.flossmanuals.net/blender-pour-le-jeu-video/).
-This game was created and produced by the team of authors with these two purposes : to be used as a base for the screen captures necessary for the manual and to show that it's actually possible to quickly create a game using the Blender Game Engine.
+This game was created and produced by the team of authors with two purposes : to be used as a base for the manual's screenshots and to show that it's actually possible to quickly create a game using the Blender Game Engine.
-Since then, the project follows its own path and continues to be developped by the same team.
+Since then, the project goes on its own path and is developped by the same team.

 The project has also its own website [perilendaiza.com](http://perilendaiza.com/).

 Theme of the game
 -----------------
 The main character is a panda, named Phong.
 Its community is under the menace of human society and the industrialization that comes with it.
-Phong needs to travel the world in search of elements that will permit to save the valley and its habitants.
+Phong travels the world in search of elements that will permit him to save the valley and its habitants.

 About the name
 --------------